Purchase the Day Trips and Hidden Places Around Rochester books

 20. Oatka Creek Park

 In this undeveloped county park, some pathways may be muddy and shared with horses, but there is little elevation change.
-The pathways lead through woodlands and wildflower meadows, offering a peaceful and picturesque experience.
+The paths lead through woodlands and wildflower meadows, offering a peaceful and picturesque experience.
 One highlight of the park is the purple trail that leads to a bridge over Oatka Creek, while the black trail features a beautiful quaking aspen grove.

 21. Durand Eastman Park